Chapter 20 : Over the Edge

 “Stay out of this, Helen!
-She is nothing but a blood traitor!
 You know as well as I do that her best friend’s father is a Muggle!
 And we’ve tried to ignore that, but she’s gone too far!”

 My mother said nothing.
 Nathan didn’t even come to my defense.
-I started to edge back up the stairs again as Dad went into another of his rants about how “Muggles ruined wizards’ lives and Mudbloods impurified the wizard race”… It was all worn-out arguments I’d heard a thousand times before, and I ran back up the rest of the stairs.
-At the top landing, I heard Dad’s voice call, “Not so fast!”
+I started to edge back up the stairs again as Dad paced agitatedly, ranting about how my foolish perspective was splitting up the family… When I’d run back up the rest of the stairs to the top landing, I heard Dad’s voice call, “Not so fast!”

 I paused reluctantly, and he came around the corner into view.
 “Come back down here, this isn’t finished.”
 He continued as I walked slowly back down the stairs, clutching the railing so tightly my knuckles were white.
 “If you think you’re going to be staying in this house this summer,” he said, “I don’t want to hear another word about how much you love Mudbloods, it’s important work Nathan is doing for the Dark Lord, and he’ll be rewarded for it.
 You should be proud of your brother!
 But you’ve turned into such a pathetic Muggle-lover, you wouldn’t understand.
 Let me know when you’ve come around and realised how wrong you are.
 But in the meantime I won’t let you get in the way of what he’s doing.”

 “If I’d ever had any respect for you, I would have just lost it,” I announced, fighting back tears.
 “I’ve been so tolerant, but I shouldn’t have to be – you’re my family!
 I just can’t believe this.”